 It is the Police and Crime Commissioner’s responsibility to set the level of council tax you pay towards policing, known as the precept.

-The tables below show the total annual amount you will pay for policing within your Council Tax in 2022/23.
+The tables below show the amount you will pay for policing from your Council Tax until April 2024.

 Police and Crime Plan for Surrey